 Cider Making: About the Day

-The cider making day will start at Brogdale Farm with a history of cider making in Kent.
-We will also cover the the health and safety aspects of making cider.
-This is a great time for a bit of Q&A and get your queries answered in the cider making discussion.
+The cider-making day will start at Brogdale Farm with a history of cider-making in Kent.
+We will also cover the health and safety aspects of making cider.
+This is a great time for a bit of Q&A and to get your queries answered in the cider-making discussion.

-You will then spend the rest of the morning getting ‘hands on’ with cider making.
+You will then spend the rest of the morning getting ‘hands-on’ with cider making.
 Heading out into the Brogdale orchards to gather apples.
 Learning about the best fruit to use and why along the way.
-Get hands on by hand scratting and pressing your apples into juice ready to make into cider.
-Learn valuable skills from the knowledgeable expert teacher on what to do next.
+Get hands-on by hand scratting and pressing your apples into juice ready to make into cider.
+Learn valuable skills from the expert teacher on what to do next.
 Discover all you need to know about fermenting your freshly pressed apple juice at home and creating the perfect cider.

-You will need: Sensible clothing and pen/pad for note taking.
+You will need Sensible clothing and a pen/pad for note-taking.